wmakley/wmakley.github.io/about.md

 • An application to track all stages of luxury home construction (sales / pre-construction / construction / warranty), and generate detailed progress reports.
 Includes CRM, price book, contract creation/printing, notifications, tasking, design tools, logging, customer satisfaction, and detailed progress tracking.

-• Large Ruby on Rails E-Commerce sites with payment gateway integration, complex pricing, attractive user experiences, and continuous data import and export.
+• E-Commerce sites with payment gateway integration, complex pricing, attractive user experiences, and continuous data import and export.

-• Document portal for company to upload documents for their customers.
-Includes detailed permissions, tagging, searching, multiple customers, and SFTP drop box.

 • Veterinary practice management application, with Java/Firebird back-end, and web-based front-end in JavaScript using the Dojo framework.
 Includes customer and patient tracking, inventory, appointments, rabies certificates, and numerous reports.

-• Upgrading a large mission-critical Rails 1 codebase to Rails 5, using automated testing to ensure a smooth migration.
+• Upgrading a large mission-critical Rails 1.2 codebase to Rails 5.

 • Numerous custom content management systems, and [RefineryCMS][refinerycms]-based sites with custom modules.

+Additionally, I have been involved with the deployment and hosting of almost all projects I have worked on.
+I have extensive experience with configuring and administering Linux servers.

 ## Technologies